How To Transition From Working For A Living To Retirement

 You begin to appreciate better food.
 You enjoy eating like your days are counted, that you’re on the decline, knowing you’re getting a day closer to your tombstone.

-What you know for certain, are the best days of your life is already behind you.
-Then you wonder… is that all there is to life?
+What you know for certain, are the best days of your life are already behind you.
+Then you wonder… is that all there is?

 Leave a Reply